embark-framework/embark-site/source/_posts/2019-03-11-upgrading-to-embark-4.md

 NOTE: If you are planning on using Embark's built-in Webpack pipeline (and not use a third party pipeline), please [skip down to the remainder of the Embark 4 breaking changes](#New-Web3-plugin).

-Embark 4 generates contract artifacts for all of the contracts in your Dapp.
-These artifacts enable importing the Dapp's contracts in to the Dapp's javascript.
+Embark 4 generates [Smart Contract artifacts](/docs/javascript_usage.html#Embark-Artifacts) for all of the Smart Contract in your Dapp.
+These artifacts enable importing the Dapp's Smart Contracts into the Dapp's source code.
 Most of these artifacts were already generated before, but lived inside the `.embark/` folder.
-Since most modern frontend build systems require source files to live inside of a very specific source folder, we have given developers the opportunity to specify the destination folder for these artifacts, allowing the frontend build tool to pack them in to the build files.
+Since most modern frontend build systems require source files to live inside of a very specific source folder, we have given developers the opportunity to specify the destination folder for these artifacts, allowing the frontend build tool to pick them up for processing.

 The first thing we need to do is add a new `generationDir` property in the root of `embark.json`.
 This property tells Embark where to place the generated artifacts in the Dapp's filesystem.
 For example, `create-react-app` (CRA) has `src/` as source folder and the artifacts must be placed in that folder, so we would add in `embark.json`: